SkygearIO/features/features/192-asset-gear/index.md

 - `headers.content-type`: The Content-Type header. `application/octet-stream` is the default.
 - `headers.content-disposition`: The Content-Disposition header.
 - `headers.content-encoding`: The Content-Encoding header.
 The developer must make sure the asset is compressed in the given compression.
 - `headers.content-length`: The Content-Length header.
-Depending on the upload method, it may be ignored.
-However, the client must provide Content-Length in the actual upload request.
+It is required.
 - `headers.content-md5`: The [Content-MD5](https://tools.ietf.org/html/rfc1864) header.
 Depending on the upload method, it may be ignored.
 - `headers.cache-control`: The Cache-Control header.
 If it is not given, a default one is added.
 To remove the header, set it to an empty string.
 - `headers.access-control-*`: The CORS headers.
 They are only useful if the developer needs to retrieve the asset with Fetch API.